KenKundert/why-invest-in-bitcoin/README.rst

     :width: 100%
     :align: center

-Over the last two hundred years the growth rate has averged about 3.6%, but notice that the slope seems to change right around 1930, the date of the Great Depression.
+Over the last two hundred years the growth rate has averaged about 3.6%, but notice that the slope seems to change right around 1930, the date of the Great Depression.
 Before the depression the slope was lower and the after the depression the slope increases.
 This occurred because of changes in policy at